 It accomodate the body of the grandson of the King of Portugal, Giacomo of Lusitania, Bishop of Lisbona, died in Florence, in 1459.

-The structure was planned from Antonio Manetti, disciple of Filippo Brunelleschi, the funeral monument of the Cardinal (1461-66) is work of Antonio Rossellino, the chapel is make precious from colorated paintings, stones and marbles, the glazed terra cotta vault (1461) that represents the Cardinal Virtues is work of Luca della Robbia.
+The structure was designed by Antonio Manetti, Brunelleschi’s disciple.
+While the funeral monument of the Cardinal (1461-66) is the work of Antonio Rossellino.
+The chapel is embellished with paintings, colored stones and marbles.
+While the glazed terracotta vault (1461) representing the Cardinal Virtues is the work of Luca della Robbia.

 SACRISTY OF THE BASILICA OF SAN MINIATO AL MONTE